 - Know the signs of heat stroke and pay attention to your body.
 If you feel any heat exhaustion or heat stroke symptoms, stop running immediately and seek medical help.
 If you feel dizzy, nauseous, confused, or stop sweating, your body may be having trouble regulating its temperature, which can lead to serious issues.

 *If you take your dog on runs with you, keep all of these things in mind for Fido, too!
 And don’t forget to check the temperature of the concrete or asphalt so they don’t burn the pads on their paws.
-An Armpocket phone band will help keep you hands-free and your phone protected while you're juggling leases and treats.
+An Armpocket phone band will help keep you hands-free and your phone protected while you're juggling leashes and treats.

 Do You Burn More Calories Running in the Heat?